 In the future, we plan to study further remote LFA related network optimization questions.
 For instance, in the unweighted case improving rLFA coverage is possible with modifying link costs as well, which looks another intriguing, and practically relevant, network optimization problem.

-Acknowledgments The authors thank the support of High Speed Networks Laboratory at BME.
-This project was supported by TÁMOP 4.2.2.B-10/1-2010-0009 and OTKA-PD 104939 grants.
-Levente Csikor was supported by the hungarian Sándor Csibi Research Grant.
+Acknowledgements The authors thank the support of High Speed Networks Laboratory at BME.
+This project was supported by TAMOP 4.2.2.B-10/1-2010-0009 and OTKA-PD 104939 grants.